Controlled objects in left-exact $\infty$-categories and the Novikov conjecture: Transfers

-The morphism $\phi' $ is obtained from the universal property of $\chi$ being cartesian.
-By \cref{cor:detect-cartesian}, $\phi'$ is also cocartesian and therefore ingressive as indicated.
+The morphism ${\overline{\phi}'}$ is obtained from the universal property of ${\overline{\chi}}$ being cartesian.
+By \cref{cor:detect-cartesian}, ${\overline{\phi}'}$ is also cocartesian and therefore ingressive as indicated.
 By \cref{lem:detect-pull-back}, the new square is a pullback and hence an ambigressive square.
 The same argument provides the lower left ambigressive square in the following diagram over \eqref{f34f34f334f3f3ee}:

-For the upper part we can argue similarly, but, using the fact that $v$ is an equivalence, we can adopt the special choices of the objects as indicated.
+For the upper part we can argue similarly, but, using the fact that $v$ is an equivalence, we can choose $\omega_{M'}$ and $\omega_{M''}$ as equivalences (which are both cartesian and cocartesian).
 The outer square is the desired extension of diagram \eqref{fweiwjefkwefjwkofewfwefwff} to an ambigressive square. \end{proof}

 \begin{proof}[Proof of \cref{riqrjhgoqgqreggwergwrgw}] The triple $(\hat\Sh^G,\hat\Sh^G_\dag,\hat\Sh^{G,\dag})$ is adequate by \cref{lem:sh-adequate}.
 It remains to show that $(s,s_\dag,s^\dag)$ preserves ambigressive squares.
 We consider an ambigressive square in $\hat{\Sh}^{G} $.
 Then the projection to the first factor $G\Coarse$ of its image in $\bD$ is ambigressive by \cref{lem:preservation-pull-back}.
 The image of diagram \eqref{bretlknjmblrbrtbrtb} in the second factor $\Fun(BG,\CL)$ of $\bD$ has the form